 Figure captions

 Fig. 1.
-Stages of dyadic joint movement analysis by fleet.
-A: Data pre-processing and dyad constitution (couple of track segments at sea at the same time; see in the example that three vessel tracks result in three dyads that depend on their time at sea together).
-B: metrics derivation for each dyad.
-C: cluster analysis of the dyads, mainly fitting a Gaussian mixture model to pelagic pair trawlers and using the model to identify partners at sea in other fleets.
-D: vessel and fleet characterisation based on the clusters.

-Fig. 2.
 Histograms of the joint movement metrics for the three clusters (in purple, green and yellow) for pelagic pair trawlers.
 It should be noted that only DIθ ranges from -1 to 1, while Prox and DId take values from 0 to 1.

-Fig. 3.
+Fig. 2.
 The most representative dyadic example of each cluster for the pelagic pair trawler fleet, with the values of the metrics.
 The coordinates were transformed to avoid disclosing information about the vessels, whose identifiers are not shown either. a: Dyad from cluster 1.
 Prox=1; DIθ=1; DId=0.98. b: Dyad from cluster 2.
 Prox=0.57; DIθ=0; DId=0.69. c: Dyad from cluster 3.
 Prox=0.06; DIθ=−0.07; DId=0.24